Grayanotoxin: Historical use

-The intoxicating effects of mad honey have been known for thousands of years.
-There have been many famous episodes of human inebriation caused by its consumption.
-Xenophon, Aristotle, Strabo, Pliny the Elder and Columella all document the results of eating this "maddening" honey, believed to be from the pollen and nectar of Rhododendron luteum and Rhododendron ponticum.
+The intoxicating effects of mad honey have been suspected for centuries, including records from Xenophon, Aristotle, Strabo, Pliny the Elder and Columella, all reporting illness from eating "maddening" honey believed to be from the pollen or nectar of Rhododendron luteum and Rhododendron ponticum.
 According to Xenophon's Anabasis, an invading Greek army was accidentally poisoned by harvesting and eating the local Asia Minor honey, but they all made a quick recovery without any fatalities.
 Having heard of this incident, and realizing that foreign invaders would be ignorant of the dangers of the local honey, King Mithridates later used the honey as a deliberate poison when Pompey's army attacked the Heptakometes in Asia Minor in 69 BC.
-The Roman soldiers became delirious and nauseated after being tricked into eating the toxic honey, at which point Mithridates's army attacked.
+The Roman soldiers became delirious and nauseated after being tricked into eating the toxic honey, at which point Mithridates' army attacked.

-Popular culture

-Mad honey disease is an element of the 2009 movie Sherlock Holmes.
-It was also featured in the episode "New Jazz" of the television series Atlanta.